 Overall, the mobile app testing environment is getting better year over year.
 We at Testdroid have been dedicated to building the easiest-to-use and the most systematic mobile test automation tool for Android and iOS ecosystem.
 Our vision is to guarantee that mobile developers can always build super robust and reliable automated tests with Testdroid.

 Every organization is unique and have their own way to manage mobile app development.
-The same applies for their testing effort.
-In today, there are plenty of options for non-developers to do testing without need to understand code.
+The same applies to their testing effort.
+In today, there are plenty of options for non-developers to do testing without the need to understand the code.
 Likewise, there are plenty of ways for developers to do testing – automated, instantly, and reliably on real devices.